AppleTreeNFT/AppleTreeNFT-Whitepaper/README.md

 ## Abstract

-The Crypto Apple Trees project is an innovative collection of interest-bearing, dividend paying NFTs.
+The Crypto Apple Trees is an innovative project of interest-bearing, dividend paying NFTs.

 <br/>